 Apply for Federal Rent Assistance

-If you don’t live in a state where the eviction moratorium has been extended, you may qualify for emergency rental assistance at the local, state, regional or federal level.
+If you don’t live in a state where the eviction moratorium was extended, you may qualify for emergency rental assistance at the local, state, regional or federal level.
 The federal emergency rental assistance (ERA) program may also provide help with internet costs, electricity and other utilities.
 By having these costs covered through emergency assistance, you may be able to pay your rent.

 Assistance might also cover rent payments and late fees.
 In some cases, if you are forced to move, you may be able to get help with security deposits, screening and application fees, according to ConsumerFinance.org.

 Consider Alternate Options To Generate Income for Rent

 With a tight labor market and many companies looking for help, you may be able to earn some extra cash to make ends meet.
 Consider picking up part-time gig work with a food delivery service, pet-sitting service or personal shopping service.
 You can also look into options with a flexible schedule you can do from home, such as working as a virtual assistant or transcriptionist.
 Many remote jobs have flexible hours so you can fit them in with your full-time job.

 Negotiate With Your Landlord